-In today’s society, cell phones have become an important part of our daily lives.
-From communicating and keeping up with current events to sharing our lives on social media platforms such as Facebook and Twitter, we are constantly checking our phones—even when we are driving a motor vehicle.
+Cell phones have become an important part of our daily lives in today’s society.
+From communicating and keeping up with current events to sharing our lives on social media platforms such as Facebook and Twitter, we constantly check our mobile phones—even when driving a motor vehicle.

-Unfortunately, distracted driving injuries and kills hundreds of thousands of people every year, mainly due to cell phone use.
-According to the Center for Disease Control and Prevention (CDC), nine people are killed every day in the United States due to distracted driving.
+Unfortunately, distracted driving injures or kills hundreds of thousands of people every year, mainly due to cell phone use.
+According to the Center for Disease Control and Prevention (CDC), nine people are killed in distracted driving crashes every day in the United States.

 Teenagers are considered the most at-risk age group—with the highest fatality rate caused by distracted driving.
 Not only are they less experienced than other motorists, but they are more likely to text while driving, drive over the speed limit, and are less likely to wear seatbelts.

 Apps You Can Use to Prevent Texting While Driving

 Several app developers have created apps to combat distracted driving.
 So, instead of causing distracted driving accidents, your cell phone could be used to fight them.

 The following are the most common popular apps to help prevent texting while driving:

 If you’re a parent worried about your teenager texting and driving, LifeSaver is a free app that gives you the power to lock your child’s phone while the car is in motion.
 LifeSaver blocks access to your cell phone while driving and alerts loved ones once you have safely arrived at your destination.
 In addition, commercial fleet managers can use LifeSaver to monitor the behavior of their drivers.